 Where can I buy one of your units?

 Third Eye Design has completed its fundraising to initiate manufacturing and US sales.
 Production units and exclusive features like brake modulation will be made available to those who register in advance.
 Registration is available on our web site.
-Retail units will be available via this web site in our ecommerce section mid 2018.
+Retail units will be available via this web site on our eCommerce section in the fall of 2018.

 Do you have products other than the motorcycle helmet brake and signal light?